 centrifugation protocols

-Clinical use decisions and treatment strategies remain the responsibility of the treating physician.
+Importantly, clinical use decisions remain the responsibility of the treating physician.

 Continuing Research in Musculoskeletal Medicine

-Musculoskeletal medicine continues to evolve as researchers investigate both traditional treatment methods and emerging biologic technologies.
+Musculoskeletal medicine continues to evolve as researchers investigate both established treatment methods and emerging biologic technologies.

-As scientific understanding develops, physicians will continue evaluating available evidence when considering treatment approaches for their patients.
+As scientific knowledge expands, physicians will continue evaluating available evidence when developing treatment plans for their patients.

 Regulatory Notice